French far-right leader meets with Orban in Budapest

 Budapest, Hungary – Hungarian Prime Minister Viktor Orban hosted France’s far-right leader Marine Le Pen yesterday in Budapest.

-While Le Pen has long sought a meeting with Orban to bolster her international and presidential stature and strengthen alliances with other sovereignists across Europe, the Hungarian PM had until now refused to appear side by side with leader of the National Rally (RN).
+While Le Pen has long sought a meeting with Orban to bolster her international and presidential stature and strengthen alliances with other sovereignists across Europe, the Hungarian PM had until now refused to appear side by side with the leader of the National Rally (RN).

 France’s Le Pen praises Orban during Budapest talks